adonisabboud/Project-PrivateTutor/README.md

    DB_NAME=<your_db_name>
    ```

-5. **Run the database migrations if necessary.**

 ---

 ## Running the Server

-To run the server with auto-reload enabled:
+Start the server with auto-reload for development:
 ```bash
 uvicorn server.main:app --host 0.0.0.0 --port 8080 --reload
 ```

+The server will be available at [http://localhost:8080](http://localhost:8080).

 ---

 ## API Overview

-### User Management
-- Register and authenticate users, returning a unique `user_id`.
-- CRUD operations for user data.

-### Teacher Management
-- List all teachers or retrieve details by `teacher_id`.

-### Student Management
-- List all students or retrieve details by `student_id`.

-### Meeting Management
+The **Student-Teacher Meeting Scheduler API** facilitates:
+- **User Management:** Handle user registration, authentication, and CRUD operations.
+- **Teacher Management:** Retrieve and update teacher details.
+- **Student Management:** Retrieve and update student details.
-- Schedule, manage, and delete meetings between students and teachers.
+- **Meeting Management:** Schedule, update, and cancel meetings between students and teachers.

 ---